hub714/multi-region-workshop/lab-3-mr-prep/README.md

   $ cp ~/environment/multi-region-workshop/app/hints/mysfits-service-buildspec_prod.yml ~/environment/<b>REPLACEME_CORE_REPO_NAME</b>/buildspec_prod.yml
   $ cp ~/environment/multi-region-workshop/app/hints/like-buildspec_prod.yml ~/environment/<b>REPLACEME_LIKE_REPO_NAME</b>/buildspec_prod.yml

-Open the two files and update these variables:
+Open the two files and replace these variables:
-* REPLACEME_SECONDARY_REGION in both buildspec_prod.yml files
+* REPLACEME_SECONDARY_REGION with your secondary region (default **us-east-1**) in both buildspec_prod.yml files
-* SECONDARY_CORE_REPO_URI in the Core service buildspec_prod.yml
+* REPLACEME_CORE_REPOURI_SECONDARY with the value of **SecondaryMythicalServiceEcrRepo** from the Cloudformation outputs in the Core service buildspec_prod.yml
-* SECONDARY_LIKE_REPO_URI in the Like service buildspec_prod.yml
+* REPLACEME_LIKE_REPOURI_SECONDARY with the value of **SecondaryLikeServiceEcrRepo** from the CloudFormation outputs in the Like service buildspec_prod.yml

+*Note that in these labs we are hard coding values, but best practice is to use environment variables instead.
+This just simplifies the process for illustrative purposes.*
 </pre>
 </details>